-1. Real greenery, berries, or alive decorations
+1. Real greenery, berries, or live decorations

-And in winter, when the days are short, your home is calling out for such a thing.
+And in winter, when the days are short, your home calls out for such a thing.
 If you can’t afford to buy fresh greenery from a florist, there is no shame in that.
 (Neither can I!)

 2. Homemade food

-Let’s face it, food is a big part of Christmas celebration.
-But Christmas food is not just delicious like, say… football food.
+Let’s face it: food is a big part of the Christmas celebration.
+But Christmas food is more than just delicious like, say… football food.